Biomicroneedling explained: what is it and how does it work?

 Ellen Cummings

-Ellen Cummings is a journalist and features editor at Professional Beauty, the UK’s leading B2B publication for the professional beauty and spa industry.
+Ellen Cummings is a journalist and deputy editor at Professional Beauty, the UK’s leading B2B publication for the professional beauty and spa industry.
 She is also a contributing reporter for Aesthetic Medicine, covering key developments in the aesthetics sector.
 Ellen specialises in expert-led features on skincare, advanced treatments, spa and salon business, and wellness.
 She regularly speaks to leading skin therapists, aesthetic practitioners and brand educators to create features that combine real industry insight with expert commentary.
 With a strong background in beauty and aesthetics journalism, Ellen is dedicated to creating high-quality content that informs and supports professionals working in salons, clinics and spas.
 Contact her at ellen.c@thepbgroup.com

 Have all the latest news delivered to your inbox